Falling short: Why the White House will miss its vax target

 He won’t.

+As of Wednesday, 65.6% of Americans age 18 and older had received at least one shot, according to the Centers for Disease Prevention and Control.
+The figure is expected to be over 67% by July 4.

-A half-dozen officials involved in the vaccination campaign, speaking on the condition of anonymity to discuss the missed target candidly, pointed to a combination of factors, including: the lessened sense of urgency that followed early success in the vaccination campaign; a decision to reach higher than a play-it-safe lower goal; and unexpectedly strong recalcitrance among some Americans toward getting a shot.
+A half-dozen officials involved in the vaccination campaign, speaking on condition of anonymity to discuss the missed target candidly, pointed to a combination of factors, including the lessened sense of urgency that followed early success in the vaccination campaign; a decision to reach for a higher goal; and unexpectedly strong recalcitrance among some Americans toward getting a shot.

 Nonetheless, the White House says it’s not letting up on its vaccination efforts.
-Biden will be in North Carolina on Thursday urging Americans to roll up their sleeves as part of a nationwide “month of action” to drive up the vaccination rate before the holiday.
-The White House is continuing to roll out increasingly localized programs to encourage specific communities to get vaccinated.
+Biden flew to Raleigh, North Carolina, on Thursday to urge people to roll up their sleeves as part of a nationwide “month of action” to drive up the vaccination rate before the holiday.
+The White House is rolling out increasingly localized programs to encourage specific communities to get vaccinated.

+“The best way to protect yourself against the virus and its variants is to be fully vaccinated,” Biden said after he toured a mobile vaccination unit and met with frontline workers and volunteers.
+“It works.
+It’s free.
+It’s safe.
+It’s easy.”

-A drop-off in vaccination rates was always expected by the White House, but not as sharp as has proved to be the case.
+The White House always expected a drop-off in vaccination rates, but not as sharp as has proved to be the case.
 The scale of American reluctance to get vaccinated remains a source of global curiosity, particularly as many nations are still scrambling for doses to protect their most vulnerable populations.

 Other officials said the White House, which has always cast the vaccination campaign as “hard,” nevertheless failed to grasp the resistance of some Americans to getting a shot when it set the 70% goal.